Governance, Risk and Compliance

 Another instance of guest risk occurred when the owner of a Hilton condo dropped several beer bottles over a railing.
 The bottles caused more than $10,000 worth of damage to the hotel’s pool and hot tub..
 Additionally, some glass landed on the roofs of other buildings, causing further damage, Hospitality Risk Solutions adds.

 Hotels should have internal controls in place to handle guest destruction and ensure travelers’ safety during their stay.
 Small things, such as closer management of property and resources, can prevent incidents like this from happening in the first place.

 Staff is another critical risk.
 During the recession, many employees were rooted in their jobs because it was so difficult to find work elsewhere.
 As the economy improves, staff will have more options both in and outside the industry.
 This means hotels are at greater risk of having their key personnel poached by their competitors.
 Hiring and retraining are options, but they come with additional expenses.

 Travel and hospitality companies need to address any demographic, wage level and worker satisfaction issues to ensure their staff remains motivated and content.
 Creative companies are coming up with new retention plans and innovative strategies to help keep employees engaged.

 At the same time, hoteliers also need to ensure their employees aren’t actively working against them.
 Property theft is a big issue at many hospitality companies, given the number of amenities they deal with on a daily basis.
-While a stolen towel might not seem like much, theft adds up over the course of the year – especially if hotels are part of a larger chain.
+While a stolen towel might not seem like much, theft adds up over the course of the year.
+This is especially true if hotels are part of a larger chain.

 Hospitality companies rely on their brands to drive customers.
 Popular brands such as Hilton are familiar with customers and have become trusted names in the market.
 They also tend to be very protective of their brands and aren’t afraid to throw their weight around when another company tries to infringe on their trademarks.